- Things to Know

-- Chronic viral hepatitis often requires treatment in order to prevent progressive liver damage, cirrhosis, liver failure, and liver cancer.
+- Chronic viral hepatitis often requires treatment to prevent progressive liver damage, cirrhosis, liver failure, and liver cancer.

 - Hepatitis infections can be prevented by avoiding exposure to viruses, through injectable immunoglobulins, or by vaccines; however, vaccines are available for only hepatitis A and B.

 Viral hepatitis definition and overview